Juan Díaz (footballer, born 2006)

-Juan Díaz Peregrina (born 24 May 2006) is a Spanish footballer who plays as a right-back for Cádiz CF Mirandilla.
+Juan Díaz Peregrina (born 24 May 2006) is a Spanish footballer who plays as a right-back for Cádiz CF.

 Career

 Born in Seville, Andalusia, Díaz joined Real Betis' youth sides in 2014, aged eight.
 In 2021, he moved to the youth sides of Cádiz CF, spending two seasons at affiliate side Balón de Cádiz CF before making his senior debut with the C-team in Primera Andaluza in 2024.

 On 22 July 2024, Díaz renewed his contract with the Yellow Submarine until 2026, and started to feature with the reserves in Segunda Federación.
 He made his first team debut on 28 October; after coming on as a half-time substitute for Jorge Moreno, he scored his side's third in a 3–1 away win over UCAM Murcia CF, for the season's Copa del Rey.

 Díaz made his professional debut on 2 November 2025, starting in a 0–0 Segunda División away draw against FC Andorra.